rodrigosobralbarrento/Building-ML-Foundations-for-Smart-Air-Purifier-Project/README.md

 - Encode categorical variables with **LabelEncoder**.
 - Train a **Logistic Regression** model for binary classification.
 - Explore basic **correlations** between features and the fraud label.
 - Create an **interactive script** where a user enters transaction details and gets a fraud probability prediction.

 ---

-## 📂 Project Structure
----
 ## ⚙️ How It Works
 1. **Load Data**
    - CSV file is read with pandas.